Birthday win for Intrinsic at West Bay Triathlon

 curve

-“As part of my build up I was looking to do some racing to really put some efforts out there and its gone pretty well.
-West Bay was not only a fun and tough race, but a nice day out that is fairly local to me.
+“I wanted to do some racing as part of the build up to really put some efforts out there and it’s gone pretty well.
+West Bay was a fun, tough race, but a nice day out too and fairly local to me.
 With just an hour to travel race morning, it was good to be feeling fairly fresh at the start.

 Birthday boy enjoys early lead